nicolabs/nicobot/Develop.md

 ### Why no image is available for arch x ?

-[The open issues labelled with *docker*](https://github.com/nicolabs/nicobot/labels/docker) should reference the reasons for missing arch / configuration.
+You may find the reason for a missing CPU architecture / combination within [the open issues labelled with *docker*](https://github.com/nicolabs/nicobot/labels/docker).

 ### Docker image structure